RTBHOUSE/transformers/README.md

     <a href="https://hf.co/course"><img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/course_banner.png"></a>
 </h3>

+---

+## About this fork
+Huggingface's transformers have flash attention 2 implemented.
+One of the features of flash attention is packed training.
+It is useful for training on sequences of varying lenghts, since one can put multiple shorter samples into one long sequence.
+Flash attentions packed training enables to train it with attention mask that will not enable cross-sequence attention.

+However, that feature is not yet supported by many of the huggingface models implemented in this library.
+This fork creates a workarounds, for some models to make them use this feature.
+Usually this require only passing the `position_ids` to the attention mechanism.

+### Models with added support for packed training:
+* GPT2

+---
 Transformers is a library of pretrained text, computer vision, audio, video, and multimodal models for inference and training.
 Use Transformers to fine-tune models on your data, build inference applications, and for generative AI use cases across multiple modalities.

 There are over 500K+ Transformers [model checkpoints](https://huggingface.co/models?library=transformers&sort=trending) on the [Hugging Face Hub](https://huggingface.com/models) you can use.